MEV (Maximal Extractable Value)

 Relative Scale: On Uniswap alone, MEV extraction sometimes exceeds liquidity provider (LP) fees.
 Searchers capture more value than liquidity providers who provided capital, creating perverse incentives.

-The Flashbots dashboard and similar tools track MEV in near-real-time, revealing just how prevalent it is.
+The Flashbots dashboard and similar tools track MEV in near-real-time, revealing its prevalence.

 MEV Strategies